 Those who are in the early stages of dementia or Alzheimer’s may not require much help.
 To protect their safety and help maintain their living conditions, it can be useful to have a trained caregiver around with them at specific times of the day.

 Maximizing a patient’s level of independence while also offering dependable, continuous assistance with everyday household chores as needed are the main objectives of Alzheimer’s and dementia care for people with early-stage symptoms.

 Mid-stage Alzheimer’s and dementia is typically the longest phase of memory disease, and it can be an especially challenging time, particularly for family members trying to keep their loved one safe and comfortable.

 Some days will be better than others.
-On the more difficult days, the presence of a caregiver from Executive Home Care can make a world of difference for your loved one’s well-being.
+On the more difficult days, the presence of an Alzheimer’s and dementia care provider from Executive Home Care can make a world of difference for your loved one’s well-being.

 Learn More by Contacting Your Local Office

 We understand how challenging it can be to coordinate care for a loved one living with a memory disease.

 Your local Executive Home Care team can work with you to develop an Alzheimer’s and dementia care plan that puts the comfort, safety, and total well-being of your loved one first.